-It is the most important document of a joint stock company.
+It is the most important document of a joint-stock company.
 It is the primary constitution within and inside which the company has to function.
 It forms the charter on the basis of which the company is brought into existence and it defines its powers and objects.
 A company can do nothing beyond the powers stated in it, It controls the external relationship of the company.

-It is the minimum amount of money, which in the opinion of the directors, must be raised by share subscription in order to enable the company to provide for certain statutory specified maters viz.
+It is the minimum amount of money, which in the opinion of the directors, must be raised by share subscription in order to enable the company to provide for certain statutory specified matters viz.
 Preliminary expenses, purchase price of any property, working capital, etc. No allotment of shares can be made unless the minimum subscription is subscribed by the applicants for shares.

 Anything that passes freely from hand to hand as a medium of exchange and is generally received in the final discharge of debt is known as money.

 This is an emergency act of allowing an extension of time by the government of a country to repay loans.
-Under exceptional circumstances, the government takes this step, which deprives all creditors of the right of realizing their debts for the time being, this is specially done in the case of a government bank, which during an emergency suspends payment.
+Under exceptional circumstances, the government takes this step, which deprives all creditors of the right of realizing their debts, for the time being, this is specially done in the case of a government bank, which during an emergency suspends payment.

-Multinational Company is an enterprise that has an integrated global philosophy encompassing domestic, as well as overseas operations.
-This is a more complex form that usually has fully autonomous units operating in multiple countries: Shell and PHilips, for example, two MNC’s have given the foreign subsidiaries a great deal of latitude to address local issues such as consumer preferences, political pressures and the like.
+A Multinational Company is an enterprise that has an integrated global philosophy encompassing domestic, as well as overseas operations.
+This is a more complex form that usually has fully autonomous units operating in multiple countries: Shell and Philips, for example, two MNC’s have given the foreign subsidiaries a great deal of latitude to address local issues such as consumer preferences, political pressures and the like.
 These subsidiaries are frequently run as independent companies without much integration.

 Common Business Terms (N)

-It means the taking over control, the management of industrial and commercial organizations by the government from the hands of the private enterprise.
+It means taking over control, the management of industrial and commercial organizations by the government from the hands of the private enterprise.

 Negotiable Instrument (Document)

-A Negotiable Instrument such as a bill of exchange, which can be transferred from a person to another by endorsement on the back of it, conveys to the transferee a legal right to the property named there in free from the claim of any other persons whatsoever.
+A Negotiable Instrument such as a bill of exchange, which can be transferred from a person to another by endorsement on the back of it, conveys to the transferee a legal right to the property named therein free from the claim of any other persons whatsoever.

 A person who is not a partner but merely lends his name to the firm for the interest of business is known as a nominal partner.
-A nominal partner, in the eyes of general public, is a member of the business concern and thus, under certain circumstances, may obligate the firm members by his acts and becomes liable for the debts of the firm.
+A nominal partner, in the eyes of the general public, is a member of the business concern and thus, under certain circumstances, may obligate the firm members by his acts and becomes liable for the debts of the firm.